ruth-cohen89/clean-arch-workouts-api/README.md

 Before running this project, ensure you have the following installed:

 - [Node.js](https://nodejs.org/en/): Ensure you have Node.js installed.
-- [MongoDB](https://www.mongodb.com/): Ensure you have MongoDB installed and running.
+- [MongoDB](https://www.mongodb.com/): Use MongoDB Atlas or install and run MongoDB locally.

 ## Installation